n-ik/dotfiles/README.md

 #  Dotfiles
 My macOS / Linux / Bash on Windows dotfiles.
-(at the moment ,only macOS was tested)
+(at the moment, only macOS was tested)

 ## Installation
 Clone the repository in your home directory